-Offered in Eau Claire • June, August, October, January, or March entry dates
+Offered in Eau Claire • June, August, October, January, or March, entry dates in Eau Claire

-The Machine Tooling Operation Program (1 year) provides training for entry-level employment in a machining environment.
+The Machine Tooling Operation Program (1 year) provides training for entrylevel employment in a machining environment.
 Students will be exposed to manual lathes & mills, Computer Numerical Control (CNC) machines, Computer Aided Design/Computer Aided Manufacturing (CAD/CAM) workstations, and Coordinate Measuring Machines (CMM).
 Students will gain the foundational knowledge and skills necessary to operate a variety of machine tools, along with other support equipment, to be able to produce parts to meet print specifications.